brson/brson.github.com/beer/_posts/2021-05-31-urban-artifact-keypunch-key-lime-gose.md

 But it's a wierd taste.
 Definitely some key lime,
-the it's not the refrishing taste I expect from fresh lime.
+though it's not the refrishing taste I expect from fresh lime.

 The limeness is kinda ruined.